 Take a trip to Mexico City

-Since Tepoztlan is quite close to Mexico City, you’re likely to either start or end your journey there and might be looking for advice on things to see and do.
+Since Tepoztlan is quite close to Mexico City, you’re likely to either start or end your journey there and might be looking for Mexico City travel tips.
 I can’t help you with that, but maybe some of these other top travel blogs can help you.

 The best I can offer is advice on visiting Aztec ruins, or you could carry on reading to discover what we did.